A blog that is a single executable binary

 }

-To modify or add something, we would have to alter the source code and then re-compile.
-But what if there is a way to keep the content outside the source file?
+Normally, to modify or add something, we would have to alter the source code and then re-compile.
+But what if there is a way to keep the content conceptually “outside” the source file?

-Remember the #include pre-processor directive ?
-Well, contrary to popular belief, its usage it’s not limited to header files.
-We can actually use it to “externalize” our content, and #include it just before compilation:
+Remember the #include pre-processor directive?
+Well, contrary to popular belief, its usage is not strictly limited to header files.
+We can actually use it to “externalize” our content and #include it just before compilation occurs:

 /* microblog.c */